-It’s no secret that running a small business is fraught with risk.
-As a small business owner, you’ll want to do everything in your power to reduce this risk, so you can operate with a sense of security.
+Running a small business is fraught with risk, from financial risk to strategic risk, and compliance risk to reputational risk - and, as a small business owner, you’ll want to do everything in your power to reduce these risks, so you can operate with a sense of security.
 A rigorous budget can help you anticipate any surprises with confidence, which makes it one of the most powerful tools you have to keep your business in order.

 At home, if you’re spending more than you bring in, then you need to know where to tighten your belt.
 The same is true for businesses, whether you’re a cottage industry start-up, or a market leader.
 But a good budget won’t just help you weather any potential storms.
 It will also leave you well placed to make those discerning investments when the time is right, and help you identify ways to make sure your small business is running competitively.